Guerrero leads Peru over Bolivia in key Copa America match

-RIO DE JANEIRO (AP) — Striker Paolo Guerrero led Peru to a key 3-1 win against Bolivia on Tuesday that improved the team’s chances of advancing to the knockout stage of Copa America.
+RIO DE JANEIRO (AP) — Striker Paolo Guerrero led Peru to a key 3-1 win over Bolivia on Tuesday that improved the team’s chances of advancing to the knockout stage of Copa America.

-Guerrero scored a goal and had an assist that allowed Peru to recover against a week Bolivia side.
+Guerrero scored a goal and had an assist that allowed Peru to recover against a weak Bolivia side.

 Nearly 25,000 noisy fans at the Maracana Stadium, mostly Peruvian, watched a low-quality match in an arena that was only one-third filled.